coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/learn/refinement-calculus/scratchpad.md

-## 1. TAM-Learn as monotone refinement on the lattice
+## 1. TA-Learn as monotone refinement on the lattice

 ### 1.1 Affordance structures as points in the lattice